yegor256/mktmp/README.md

 @ExtendWith(MktmpResolver.class)
 class FooTest {
     @Test
-    void worksFine(@Mktmp Path dir) {
+    void worksFine(@Mktmp Path tmp) {
+        // The "tmp" directory is a subdirectory of
+        // the "target/mktmp/" directory, where all
+        // temporary directories of all tests will
-        // here you can work with the 'dir'
+        // be kept, in order to help you review the
+        // leftovers after failed (or passed) tests.
     }
 }
 ```